Ansel Adams: Moonrise

 While in New Mexico for the project, Adams photographed a scene of the Moon rising above a modest village with snow-covered mountains in the background, under a dominating black sky.
 The photograph is one of his most famous and is named Moonrise, Hernandez, New Mexico.
 Adams's description in his later books of how it was made probably enhanced the photograph's fame: the light on the crosses in the foreground was rapidly fading, and he could not find his exposure meter; however, he remembered the luminance of the Moon and used it to calculate the proper exposure.
-Adams's earlier account was less dramatic, stating simply that the photograph was made after sunset, with exposure determined using his Weston Master meter.

-However the exposure was actually determined, the foreground was underexposed, the highlights in the clouds were quite dense, and the negative proved difficult to print.
+In the resulting negative the foreground was underexposed, the highlights in the clouds were quite dense, and the negative proved difficult to print.
 The initial publication of Moonrise was in U.S. Camera 1943 annual, after being selected by the "photo judge" for U.S. Camera, Edward Steichen.
 This gave Moonrise an audience before its first formal exhibition at the Museum of Modern Art in 1944.

 Over nearly 40 years, Adams re-interpreted the image, his most popular by far, using the latest darkroom equipment at his disposal, making over 1,369 unique prints, mostly in 16" by 20" format.
 Many of the prints were made during the 1970s, with their sale finally giving Adams financial independence from commercial projects.
 The total value of these original prints exceeds $25,000,000; the highest price paid for a single print of Moonrise reached $609,600 at a 2006 Sotheby's auction in New York.

 The Mural Project ended on June 30, 1942; and because of the World War, the murals were never created.
 Adams sent a total of 225 small prints to the DOI, but held on to the 229 negatives.
 These include many famous images such as The Tetons and the Snake River.
 Although they were legally the property of the U.S. Government, he knew that the National Archives did not take proper care of photographic material, and used various subterfuges to evade queries.

 The ownership of one image in particular has attracted interest: Moonrise.
 Although Adams kept meticulous records of his travel and expenses, he was less disciplined about recording the dates of his images, and he neglected to note the date of Moonrise.
 But the position of the Moon allowed the image to be eventually dated from astronomical calculations, and in 1991 Dennis di Cicco of Sky & Telescope determined that Moonrise was made on November 1, 1941.
 Since this was a day for which he had not billed the department, the image belonged to Adams.